Cerebras/ispd2021/README.md

 When the number of adapters in the solution adapter map (see [below](###Problem-Solution)) is not equal to the number of adapters required by the solution, the validator will output a table of connections which require adapters.
 This table has three columns refering to the current tile, the face of the current tile for this connection, and the adjacent tile.
 This list is sorted in ascending order of current tile ID, face ID and adjacent tile ID.

 ## Testing the Executable
 Tests are arranged in the `tests` folders into various subfolders which designate a test suite.
 The name of the test suite is the name of the folder.
 Inside the test suite are test cases which are seperated by file name.
 Each test case has a `.in` and a `.out` file corresponding to the test problem and solution respectively.
+2D and 3D tests of the same suite are seperated into two folders `2d` and `3d` based on the dimension of each test problem.
 The `test.sh` script can be used to run the various test suites/cases in the `tests` folder.
 It is called as follows
 ```
 $ ./test.sh <validator> <feedback_dir> <suite> [test_case [additional_args]]